-Just one in four of today’s 20 year-olds will become disabled before they retire.1 And yet less than half of Americans report they have enough savings to cover even three months of their living expenses.2 Providing an option for short- and long-term disability insurance offers employees a simple way to keep unexpected events from turning into financial disasters.
+1. Disability insurance and income replacement.
+More than one in four adults who are currently 20-years-old can expect to be out of work for at least a year because of a disabling condition before they retire.
+And yet less than half of Americans report they have enough savings to cover even three months of their living expenses.
+Providing an option for short- and long-term disability insurance offers employees a simple way to keep unexpected events from turning into financial disasters.

+2. Supplemental health benefits.
 Today’s employees want and need a solid health insurance plan.
 But for most individuals and families, that’s only a component of their overall healthcare.
 For example, 53 percent of employees consider dental insurance a “must-have,” and 37 percent say the same about vision care.
-Other key offerings that employers can consider include hospital indemnity, critical illness, and accident insurance.
-All of these complement health plans, and provide employees with additional financial resources when they may need them most.
+Other key offerings that employers can consider include hospital indemnity, critical illness, and accident insurance, all of which supplement health plans, and provide employees with additional financial resources when they may need them most.

-Nearly three-quarters of employees report that saving for retirement is a priority.
-Nearly half of employees say they’re already concerned about outliving their savings, according to the 2018 MetLife research.
+3. Retirement and financial wellness.
+Nearly three-quarters of employees report that saving for retirement is a priority—and nearly half say they’re already concerned about outliving their savings, according to the 2018 MetLife research.
 Traditional employer-sponsored retirement plans certainly provide the financial security and savings that employees want.
-Additional benefits, like lifetime income solutions, life insurance products, financial planning, and education services work to strengthen overall benefit plans.
-They also give workers additional ways to prepare for retirement.
+But additional benefits such as lifetime income solutions, life insurance products and financial planning, and education services work to strengthen overall benefit plans and give workers additional ways to prepare for retirement.

-2 Chances of a Disability, Ibid, The Council for Disability Awareness updated March 28, 2018: http://disabilitycanhappen.org/disability-statistic/
+Chances of a Disability, Ibid, The Council for Disability Awareness, http://disabilitycanhappen.org/disability-statistic/ updated March 28, 2018

 Looking for more information on supplemental benefits?
 Join Phil Bruen and Carol Harnett as they discuss consumer strategies this open enrollment season on the CDA’s BlogTalkRadio.